 Retail Traders like wholesale traders are also large in numbers in the SME Segment and require a solution to manage their invoicing efficiently.
 They often have multiple users generating invoices simultaneously.
 Hence, the system should be able to manage concurrent access to the invoicing module and help generate the invoices quickly.

-An essential aspect for a retail trader is also the inventory part, as they need to track inventory levels, receive them in warehouses and dispatch them as per need.
+An essential aspect for a retail inventory management is also the inventory part, as they need to track inventory levels, receive them in warehouses and dispatch them as per need.

 Because the number of sales invoices is huge in this case, the dispatch team needs a robust tool to track each order's status.
 Moreover, we need to make sure the dispatched goods are the same as the ones included in the invoice.